 S.E.E.D.S. bears fruit – in four focal areas

-Despite the ambitious targets set out in our sustainability strategy, S.E.E.D.S. is already bearing its first fruit.
+Despite the ambitious targets set out in our sustainability strategy, S.E.E.D.S. is already bearing fruit.

 A classic instrument for a visionary sustainability strategy

 Formulating a visionary sustainability strategy is one thing; realising the ambitious goals is a whole different matter.

 Better said: in a global, multi-layered company such as the Vaillant Group, with its many different divisions, the ambitious S.E.E.D.S. targets give rise to a huge number of complex tasks, which have to be coordinated across departmental and national borders.

 The challenge we face is best illustrated using a classic image: a ship only reaches its destination on time if it maintains its course – and progresses at the optimal speed.

 A classic image is best accompanied by a classic device, better yet, one which counts among the time-proven control methods used for management purposes.
 Control circle management refers to a permanent process of determining the current position, correcting the course if need be and reviewing this course on an annual basis, before the control circle starts anew.